rael-g/Piece/docs/Architecture/Layers/LowLevel/Design.md

 # Design Document - Low-Level Layer of the Piece Engine (C++)

-This document describes the architecture of the low-level backend of the Piece graphics engine, implemented in C++.
+This document describes the architecture of the low-level implementations of the Piece graphics engine, implemented in C++.
 It aligns with the engine's philosophy of **Modular Component Architecture** by being modular, extensible, and agnostic concerning graphics and windowing APIs.
-This backend provides the essential abstractions for interacting with the GPU and the operating system in a performant manner.
+This low-level implementation provides the essential abstractions for interacting with the GPU and the operating system in a performant manner.

-## 1. General Backend Architecture
+## 1. General Low-Level Implementation Architecture

-The backend architecture is composed of two main abstraction layers:
+The low-level implementation architecture is composed of two main abstraction layers:

 1.  **Window Abstraction Layer (WAL):** Provides a generic interface for managing windows, graphics contexts, and user inputs.
 2.  **Render Abstraction Layer (RAL):** Defines a common set of interfaces for low-level rendering resources and commands, regardless of the underlying graphics API (OpenGL, Vulkan, DirectX).

-This backend is the foundation upon which the Piece.Core (C++) and, subsequently, the Piece.Framework (C#) will be built.
+This low-level implementation is the foundation upon which the Piece.Core (C++) and, subsequently, the Piece.Framework (C#) will be built.
 Communication with the Piece.Core will be direct, without interop overhead, as both are in C++.

-### Proposed Directory Structure for the Backend (inside `src/`)
+### Proposed Directory Structure for the Low-Level Implementations (inside `src/`)

 ```
 src/